Business-Facilitating/void_credit_retrieval_project/deployment/option2_ephemeral_vm/DEPLOYMENT_STEPS.md

 ## 📋 Overview

 This deployment creates a **fully automated, cost-effective** pipeline that:

-- ✅ Runs every other day at 2:00 AM EST
+- ✅ Runs every other day at 10:00 PM EST
 - ✅ Creates a fresh VM for each run
 - ✅ Executes the 5-step pipeline (IP whitelist → ClickHouse → PeerDB → Label filter → UPS void)
 - ✅ Uploads results to Cloud Storage (including screenshots)